faithcure/nuke_code_project/README.md

 ---

 ## 📥 Installation
-> 🚧 **Note**: Installation instructions will be available soon as the project progresses.
+> 🚧 **Note**: Installation instructions will be available soon as the project progresses for the all users.
+- Please refer to the [🤝 Contributions & Development](#-contributions--development) section.

 ---